wp-plugins/restore-image-title/readme.txt

 = 1.1 =
 * Checks for existence of title attribute before adding anything.
 Filters title with esc_attr() to avoid any markup in the title breaking the img tag.

+= 1.5 =
+* Now adds titles to gallery thumbnails, which also works for at least some lightbox plugins.
+Thanks to photoMaldives for posting code and OC2PS for prompting me to update the plugin.

 == Upgrade Notice ==

 = 1.0 =